 NB.
 Correction: The Black Bog is not blanket bog but the largest area of raised bog in Europe and it is designated as a RAMSAR site.
 Furthermore, there is a Nature Reserve at Creggan which was designated a few years ago, but it doesn't seem to be included in your map or Plan.
+I may have missed it in the document but Mullaghcarn ASSI is not clearly identified as having a designation on the maps niether is the extent of the ASSI clear.

 5.48: I wish to enquire who carried out the Landscape Character Assessment of the area and when?
 Where is it available?
 How did the Council decide 'the three areas which are the most important valued landscapes of the Council area'?
-Not meaning to take away from Fermanagh, but what criteria were used to exclude the Sperrins AONB, including the Owenkillew Valley, Barnes Gap, Glenlark, Glenhull & Coneyglen?
+Not meaning to take away from Fermanagh, what criteria were used to exclude the Sperrins AONB, including the Owenkillew Valley, Barnes Gap, Glenlark, Glenhull & Coneyglen?

-Draft Policy L01 - Development within Sperrin AONB

-5.50: What is meant by new development?
+Draft Policy L01 - Development within Sperrin AONB 5.50: What is meant by new development?
 Is it housing or industrial development?